 MAPUTO, Mozambique--(BUSINESS WIRE)--

 Cautionary Statement: Statements of future events or conditions in this release are forward-looking statements.
-Actual future results, including project plans, timing and capacities, execution of final sales and purchase agreements, and economic impacts could differ materially due to market prices of oil and natural gas and other economic conditions affecting the supply and demand for LNG in relevant markets; the outcome of commercial negotiations; actions of competitors; changes in political or regulatory factors, including obtaining necessary government permits and approvals; timely completion of development projects; unforeseen technical or operational factors; and other factors cited under the caption “Factors Affecting Future Results” on the Investors page of our website at www.exxonmobil.com.
-The term “project” as used in this release may refer to a variety of activities and does not necessarily have the same meaning as in any government payment transparency reports.
+Actual future results, including project plans could differ materially due to changes in long-term market prices of oil and natural gas and other economic conditions affecting the supply and demand for LNG in relevant markets; the outcome of commercial negotiations; actions of competitors; changes in political or regulatory factors, including government approval of development plans; unforeseen technical or operational factors; and other factors cited under the caption “Factors Affecting Future Results” on the Investors page of our website at www.exxonmobil.com.